Alyssa-Webb/Brainwidth/README.md

 # Brainwidth: Cognitive Load Scheduler

-Developed within 24hours of HACKCU12 2026, **Brainwidth** is a smart scheduling ecosystem designed to transform time management into **Energy Management**.
+Developed at HACKCU12 2026, **Brainwidth** is a smart scheduling ecosystem designed to transform time management into **Energy Management**.
 Typical tools like Google Calendar and Outlook only provide linear time blocks, completely ignoring the "Mental Tax" of switching between a high-focus Calculus assignment and a tedious work meeting.

 ---
 ## Run Locally